 Al Lettera, Vice President, Enterprise Applications Development, Tractor Supply Company

 Al Lettera and his team are critical to the implementation of the Tractor Supply Company’s roadmap as it executes on its ONETractor strategic initiative, which is focused on delivering

 a robust and engaging customer experience.
 Lettera leads the application development team, driving the development of ONETractor capabilities.

 Since rolling out its strategic vision last year, Tractor Supply has delivered several capabilities that are moving the company forward, including buy online pickup in-store, team member mobility, seamless in-store returns and subscription ordering.
 The delivery of these capabilities, which directly affect the customer, are a result of Lettera’s leadership and ability to produce results quickly and effectively.

-Lettera led the migration of crucial customer data to an in-house solution.
-He also led the development of a robust loyalty engine to support the Neighbors Club Loyalty Program, a program with more than 6.8 million members.
+Lettera directed the migration of crucial customer data to an in-house solution.
+He led the development of a robust loyalty engine to support the Neighbors Club loyalty program, which has more than 6.8 million members.
 He has also lent his expertise to the design of the ONETractor concept stores.
-These stores allow TSC to introduce functionality nonexistent in Farm & Ranch retail.
-The team developed capabilities such as self-checkout, buy online pickup in-stores lockers, and seamless in-store ordering of the expanded assortment.
+These stores allow TSC to introduce functionality nonexistent in farm and ranch retail.
+The team developed capabilities such as self checkout, buy online pickup in-store lockers, and seamless in-store ordering of the retailer’s expanded assortment.